L3g3Nd4Ry-iwnl/Computer_Networks/README.md

 ### TCP
 TCP - Transmission Control Protocol
 Used to send data which are to be in order, with no loss of data.
 Internet applications like `WWW, e-mail, FTP, Secure Shell` uses TCP.
-It is a **connectioned** protocol
+It is a **connection-oriented** protocol

 #### Processes in TCP Server and TCP Client
 | Server | Client |